 Employee Resource Groups

-In the fall of 2020, the University announced the launch of formal Employee Resource Groups (ERGs) at St. John's.
 ERGs are voluntary, employee-led groups that foster a diverse and inclusive workplace aligned with the St. John’s mission, values, and inclusivity statement.
 ERGs are open to all St. John’s University faculty, staff and administrators.
-To learn more, login to St. John's Connect and click on Campus Resources.
-From the Resources header, click the "Employee Information" icon and then "Employee ERGs."
-You can email [email protected] with questions.
+Learn more or join the St. John's LGBTQ+ ERG here.

 As many of you know, June is LGBTQIA+ Pride Month, commemorating the first Pride protest which was led outside the Stonewall Inn in New York in 1969.